En-Be/bank-tech-test/APPROACH.md

 - Started testing a small method used by the formatter, but it was private and a colleague said we don't need to test those.
 - Wrote the small method, checked it manually
 - Having trouble passing the last test, using IRB helped me realise not storing the balance earlier means it is the same on each transaction in the statement.

+### Session 9

+**Mon 1 Jul 2019 18:50**

+**To do**
+- Change transactions to be created with balance
+- Commit

+**Done**
+- Change transactions to be created with balance
+- Made all amounts be floats with 2 decimal places
+- Updated the CRC card
+- Updated readme with instructions

+---

+## What I would do differently:
+- Maybe iterating on the diagramming of the domain, to prevent backtracking to change a constructor.